-Drama 11 builds on learning experiences provided in Drama 10 and focuses on the students' personal development in addition to exploring various facets of professional theatre.
-Beginning with foundation experiences to develop confidence and capability, the course allows students to explore movement and speech and to combine these in a greater range of dramatic forms.
-Selected dramatic forms are explored in depth for presentation.
 Drama 11 emphasizes the process of creating script and bringing script to production.
 Students will create original scripts or theatre pieces from other texts.
 They will also explore script, using improvisation and other dramatic forms both to understand the original text and to create new script for performance.
-The course also explores the elements of theatre production and the skills required for presentation or performance.
 Students will make and incorporate artistic choices regarding design elements, stage movement and blocking, and costume.

-Available technology will be used to facilitate the creation and production of a theatre piece.
-Some presentation work may be for an external audience.
+You will be assessed through improvisation, individual and group performance, monologue and reflective writing.
+Some presentation work will be for an external audience.